garvit3835/product-docs-feature/getting-started/quickstart.md

 # Quickstart

+**Welcome!** :wave:\
+\
-Welcome!
-Follow the steps below to create your first workspace on the DevZero platform.
+Follow the steps below to get started on the DevZero platform.
 Or, if you're more of a visual learner, we have a video tutorial as well!

-Estimated time to complete: 5 mins
+_Estimated time to complete: 5 mins_

 <figure><img src="../.gitbook/assets/Create recipe.gif" alt=""><figcaption><p>Creating a new recipe</p></figcaption></figure>